 Also, don’t smoke for at least a week, as this also slows healing and increases the risk of infection.
 It is common to experience some cold sensitivity and gum swelling after the procedure, but this should subside within several days.

-After 24-hours you can rinse with warm salt water three times per day, to reduce pain and swelling.
-Propping up your head with pillows when lying down will help with both swelling and bleeding.
+After 24 hours, you can rinse with warm salt water three times daily to reduce pain and swelling.
+Propping your head with pillows when lying down will help with swelling and bleeding.
 For the first 48 to 72 hours, restrict your diet to soft foods that require minimal chewing.
-Make sure to avoid hard or sticky foods, as well as spicy foods which can irritate the treated area.
-You should resume regular brushing and flossing as soon as you’re able, making sure to be gentle around the treated area.
+Make sure to avoid hard or sticky foods and spicy foods, which can irritate the treated area.
+You should resume regular brushing and flossing as soon as possible, making sure to be gentle around the treated area.

-Dr. Lepore may prescribe antimicrobial mouthwash which should be used two to three times per day, as directed.
+Drs.
+Lepore and Dougherty may prescribe antimicrobial mouthwash, which should be used two to three times per day, as directed.

-If you experience bleeding that increases or lasts longer than 48 hours, persistent discomfort or swelling, it is important to contact Dr. Lepore’s office for assistance.
+If you experience bleeding that increases or lasts longer than 48 hours, persistent discomfort, or swelling, it is important to contact the office of Drs.
+Lepore and Dougherty office for assistance.